SeaQL/sea-orm/COMMUNITY.md

 - [rj45less-server](https://github.com/pmnxis/rj45less-server) | A simple unique number allocator for custom router | DB: SQLite

-## Learning Resources

-If you have an article, tutorial, podcast or video related to SeaORM and want to share it with the community, feel free to submit a PR and add it to the list below!

 ### Dev tools

 - [symbols](https://github.com/nappa85/symbols) | A proc-macro utility to populates enum variants with primary keys values